xjrga/snack/README.md

 #### Snack: Learning Software For Nutrition

+    Snack’s ultimate purpose is to empower its users to make better nutrition decisions that will improve their diet, nutrition, health and quality of life.

     Snack is software for nutrition.
 It is a meal design tool and calculator that could facilitate achieving your health goals and objectives by first helping you